Healthcare significantly outperformed the broader market last year, after two years of underperforming the S&P 500.

 This is a group that has materially lagged the broader market for the last two years with negative or barely positive returns.
 However, we believe this year is likely to be a year of strong biotech returns.
 Being a high-risk group, biotechs are quite sensitive to interest rates.
 The 10-year yield has likely peaked, which bodes well for biotechs.

 Last week, the Biotech Bonanza 2023 Outlook was published which covers this industry group's outlook in greater detail.
+In a recently published Healthcare Marketplace Roundtable, in the comments section, we covered the reasons that favor biotechs and suggested Moderna (MRNA) as one of the promising picks for 2023.

 Medical Devices, Systems, and Services